regulaforensics/DocumentReader-iOS/README.md

         1. Install Pods: open Terminal within the root project folder and run `pod install` command.
         1. Copy the license file to the project: `Advanced/DocumentReader-Swift/DocumentReader-Swift`.
         1. Open the project in Xcode (`DocumentReader-Swift.xcworkspace` file).
-        1. Change the Bundle Identifier to the one you have specified during the registration at [client.regulaforensics.com](https://client.regulaforensics.com).
         1. Run the project.

     1. `Basic` folder contains the basic sample project with only main features.
 To build it, do the following steps: